Author: BibleAsk

 “Then the multitude rose up together against them; and the magistrates tore off their clothes and commanded them to be beaten with rods.
 And when they had laid many stripes on them, they threw them into prison, commanding the jailer to keep them securely.
 Having received such a charge, he put them into the inner prison and fastened their feet in the stocks.”

 While the duration of the apostle and Silas’s imprisonment in Philippi is not explicitly stated in the text, it is believed to have lasted for at least one night, as Acts 16:25 recounts their miraculous release through an earthquake and the conversion of the jailer and his household.
+This event not only highlights the power of God but also illustrates how adversity can lead to unexpected opportunities for ministry.

-2. Imprisonment in Caesarea:
+2. Imprisonment in Caesarea

 Following his missionary journeys, Paul was arrested in Jerusalem and taken into custody by the Roman authorities.
 Acts 23:35 (NKJV) mentions his imprisonment in Caesarea: